If the server hasn't started yet, start the Kubernetes cluster with the following command:

 kubectl get nodes

 Just one for now.
-Notice the name host01, you can use this name to talk to this node directly from within the cluster.
+Notice the name, it sould be minikube or host01, these are aliases.
+You can use this name to talk to this node directly from within the cluster.